Pierre de Villiers

-Pierre François Marie Le Jolis de Villiers de Saintignon (born 26 July 1956) dit Pierre de Villiers is an Army General of the French Army and a former Chief of the Defence Staff.
+Pierre François Marie Le Jolis de Villiers de Saintignon (born 26 July 1956) known as Pierre de Villiers is a retired Army General of the French Army, and a former Chief of the Defence Staff.
 Following a disagreement with President Emmanuel Macron, who is ex-officio Commander-in-chief of the Armed Forces, he tendered his resignation on 19 July 2017.

 Biography

 House Le Jolie de Villiers

 Pierre Le Jolis de Villiers de Saintignon is a member of the House of Le Jolis de Villiers (Famille Le Jolis de Villiers) established in the 16th century.
 His brother is the French politician Philippe de Villiers.

 Early military career

 20th century

 After two years of preparatory corniche (corniche) at Prytanée National Militaire, Pierre Le Jolis de Villiers de Saintignon was admitted to the École spéciale militaire de Saint-Cyr in 1975, promotion « Captain Henri Guilleminot » (Henri Guilleminot).
-He entered at the end of his scholarity the Armoured Cavalry Arm and joined the Cavalry School of Saumur within his specialty, promotion « lieutenant Charles de Foucauld ».
-He was a section platoon chief of AMX30 tanks at the 2nd Dragoon Regiment in 1978.
+He entered at the end of his scholarity the Armoured Cavalry Arm and joined the Saumur Cavalry School within his specialty, promotion « lieutenant Charles de Foucauld ».
+He was a section platoon chief of AMX-30 tanks at the 2nd Dragoon Regiment in 1978.

-He entered between 1979 and 1987 to the 4th Dragoon Regiment, which also housed a platoon of AMX30 tanks.
+He entered between 1979 and 1987 to the 4th Dragoon Regiment, which also housed a platoon of AMX-30 tanks.
 He commanded a divisionary reconnaissance squadron of the 7th Armoured Division.
 He was then on three different occasions an instructor of sous-officiers and lieutenants at Saumur.
 From 1989 to 1990, he was a candidate at the Superior War School of the 103rd promotion of the ESG, then from 1990–1991, he was a candidate at the Superior Inter-arm Course (XLII session of the CSI).

 He was then designated as the regimental commander of the 501st-503rd Combat Tank Regiment.
 In June 1999, he commanded during five months the mechanized infantry battalion of the Leclerc brigade, which entered first in Kosovo with operation KFOR.
 During twelve years, he was in post in Paris at the general staff headquarters of the French Army, then at the inspection of the French Army and member of the financial affairs direction of the Ministry of the Armed Forces.